uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/software_development_info.rst

       - :ref:`Software Development Info<software_development_info:Documentation>`
         (this chapter) which contains all the other programming, usage and workflow information for hands on work with the model.
-      - Running ``dvmdostem`` with info and examples for hands on use of the model.
+      - :ref:`Running dvmdostem<Running_dvmdostem:Practical>` with info and
+        examples for hands on use of the model.
       - Several other chapters, available in the table of contents.
  * The ``--help`` flags generally have usage information for software at hand.